 Operating a Propane Heater

-Here again, this is not “rocket science,” but a person should have a certain respect for propane and any other flammable gas.
+A person should have a certain respect for propane and any other flammable gas and follow the manufacturer’s suggestions when operating a propane heater.

 Relatively maintenance-free, electric heaters are extremely user-friendly for patio use.
 Given enough electrical cord, you can place them anywhere, but of course, you don’t want them next to the pool.
 Let’s now look at electric heaters.